newatoms/guides/develop-business/readme.md

 ## Developing new and existing things

 All great ideas start with an assumption.
 This can be as simple as assuming that others are having the same issues, all the way to thinking you know what others need, think and feel.
+When developing a product you will have to make assumption about the needs and behaviours of your users.
 Assumptions are not bad, but they can be wrong.
 The only way to make sure your assumptions are valid?
 Testing!

 ### Testing